Color is an endorphin. My art lets me explore and communicate with it.

 The marks I make are very intuitive and playful.
 As I work I encourage the child in me to reinvent the delight of a repeated cadence in the mark making.
 Layers of color talk to and influence each other.
 The balance between warm and cool, the rhythm that is created as a colors travel through the work.
 New colors added or taken away change all the relationships .The way an accidental drip leads to the next large mark.

-My process for creating is to work a series .
+My process for creating is to work in series .
 The Paper Piece Graft uses the compositional idea of strata , horizontal format and a restricted palette .
 The excitement for me is the inset horizontal bans that inform the loose and organic beginnings .
 I enjoy the freedom of comparing and contrasting each of the series… a remnant of the darken art history class and the lovely opportunity to play the game of what is the same and what is different..

 Paper Pieces , Graft